-Abstract - The acoustic sound level caused as secondary effect during the electrical energy conversion is often perceived as an unwelcome noise emitted into the enclosing surrounding.
-In order to verify design aspects for reducing such undesirable noise emission suggested combinations of novel motor topologies are analyzed.
+Abstract - The acoustic sound level caused as secondary effects of industrial energy conversion processes is often perceived as an unwelcome noise emitted into the enclosing surrounding.
+In order to verify design aspects for reducing such undesirable noise emission in particular within variable electric speed drive applications, suggested novel combinations of electrical and mechanical motor topologies are analyzed.